 As it turns out, the district was soliciting members for that committee before it presented the initiative to the board and public.

 According to emails obtained by the Progress, Assistant Superintendent Milissa Sackos emailed high school principals June 7 requesting nominees for the committee and Kriekard invited at least one student to join on June 8.

-Community member Stuart Rhoden, an Arizona State University instructor, also accepted Sackos’ invite to join the committee shortly after the June 9 meeting began.
+Community member Stuart Rhoden, an Arizona State University instructor, also reached out to the district and asked to be involved in the committee after the June 9 meeting began.
 Sackos is leading the committee, emails show.

 The committee’s composition – and the speed at which the district was moving – concerned multiple board members, who said the district should spend more time reaching out to the community to find members.

 On June 12, Board President Allyson Beckham wrote Kriekard:

 “I know you spoke to me about talking with some current administrators and teachers who would add value to this committee, however, I didn’t think every committee member would be handpicked or that you would be having the first committee meeting next week.”

 Beckham wrote that she thought Kriekard intended to convene a small group of people to talk about the logistics of forming the committee.